Every professional displayed on Counselling Directory has been independently

 My adult clients come with a wide range of issues, including bereavement, anxiety, depression, work-related stress, relationship difficulties, problems with anger, recovery from abusive relationships, ... the list goes on.
 However, you don't have to have a specific problem to ask for help.
 Many of us have developed strategies for coping with life that worked for a while, but now they cause difficulties, and we don't seem to able to change things on our own.
 I have an increasing number of older clients, in their 70s, who want to work on issues that have troubled them for many years.

 As a teenager, you face many challenges.
 School, college or university may be causing anxiety.
 Counselling can really help you to cope with the pressure.
-Or you may have difficulties in relationships with parents, and with friends.
+Or you may have difficulties in relationships with parents or friends.
 Issues of gender, sexuality and sexual orientation may be a concern.
 I am an LGBT affirmative therapist.
 Maybe you have very negative feelings about yourself and how you look.
 Social media may be causing you problems.
 You may feel very distressed, and unable to talk to anyone about how you feel.
 Some young people become very angry, and, at times, aggressive.
 Others withdraw, and find it difficult to go out and find friends.
 School is a pressure, and deciding what to do after school is frightening.
 Having a trusted counsellor to talk to means that you don't have to cope with all of this on your own.
 Your confidentiality will be respected -- your parents do not need to know what you talk about in sessions.